Hey Kids (Start Here)

 He nods his head at her.

-The silence seems to demand something to fill itself with and so Mako says, “It’s my turn to make dinner,” even though it is not her turn.
-“What do you think of oyakodon?”
+The silence seems to demand something to fill itself with, so Mako says, “It’s my turn to make dinner,” even though it’s not her turn.
+“Oyakodon?”

-She is not sure what to do.
-She hovers on the threshold of the kitchen and does watch while the Marshal masters his own expression.
+She’s not sure what to do.
+She hovers on the threshold of the kitchen and watches as the Marshal masters his own expression.

-“Mako,” he says finally, and he looks at the chair opposite him in a way that means ‘please sit.’
+“Mako.”
+He looks at the chair opposite him in a way that means “please sit.”

 Mako comes to the table and sits.